Summary of the matches of the Sunday day of Week 9

 It wasn’t the Dolphins’ best win, but it helped stop their seven-game freefall on a disastrous afternoon for offenses that combined for nine turnovers (five interceptions and four fumbles).
 Miami must soon resolve its situation at quarterback with Tua Tagovailoa absent again due to injury, a situation that has prevented the offense from finding rhythm.

-The Miami running back carried the ball himself, after receiving the wildcat formation, to open the scoring against the Texans.
+The Miami running back carried the ball by himself, after receiving the direct center from the wildcat formation, to open the scoring against the Texans.

 The Eagles stayed in the game thanks to their solid running attack, which racked up 176 yards and two touchdowns, but it wasn’t enough against Justin Herbert’s masterful handling of the offense in the fourth quarter, consuming just over 6 minutes in the series.
 Offense that sealed the victory with a 29-yard field goal by Dustin Hopkins.